jump-dev/JuMP.jl/docs/src/developers/style.md

- 1. All assumptions on abstract types that aren't guaranteed by the definition of the abstract type (for example, optional methods without a fallback) should be documented
+ 1. All assumptions on abstract types that aren't guaranteed by the definition of the abstract type (for example, optional methods without a fallback) should be documented.
- 2. If practical, the assumptions should be checked in code, and informative error messages should be provided to the user if the assumptions are not met
+ 2. If practical, the assumptions should be checked in code, and informative error messages should be provided to the user if the assumptions are not met.
  3. Tests should cover for a range of corner cases and argument types.

 For example: